Skip to main content

 Any student looking to take time off must review the refund and Return of Title IV funds policy.
 The student should also speak with the Registrar and Financial Assistance offices before ceasing attendance.

-Under Title IX, pregnant students are entitled to the same benefits offered to students with other medical conditions, illness or injury.
+Under Title IX, pregnant students are entitled to the same benefits offered to students with other medical conditions, illnesses, or injuries.
 To request a medical leave and accompanying academic adjustments, a student should follow the request procedure outlined above.
 Please contact Student Financial Assistance directly for questions regarding absence away from the university, including incompletes and withdrawal.

 When questions arise as to whether or not it is reasonable to grant a student extra time to make up course work and exams missed because of pregnant or parenting status, the Title IX Coordinator, appropriate faculty member(s), and the department chair together shall make this determination based on, among other things, the length of the absence requested and the ability of the student to complete coursework outside of the classroom.
 If it is unreasonable for a student to receive extra time to complete a course, the student will be given the option to withdraw from the class without penalty.